-On August 21, 2019, 180 entered into an Employment Agreement with Dr. Rothbard which replaced his prior agreement, which was not effective until the Closing Date, but became effective on such date.
+On August 21, 2019, 180 entered into an Employment Agreement with Dr. Rothbard which replaced a prior agreement, which was not effective until the Closing Date, but became effective on such date.
 The Employment Agreement has a term of three years from the Closing Date (i.e., until November 6, 2023), automatically extending for additional one-year terms thereafter unless either party terminates the agreement with at least 90 days prior written notice before the next renewal date.

 The Employment Agreement provides for Dr. Rothbard to be paid a salary of \$375,000 per year, with automatic increases in salary, on the first anniversary of the effective date, and each anniversary thereafter, of 10%.
-For the 2021 year, Dr. Rothbard's salary was \$375,000, and for 2022, Dr. Rothbard's salary will be \$386,250.
+For the 2021 year, Dr. Rothbard's salary was \$375,000, for the 2022 year, Dr. Rothbard's salary was \$268,906, and for 2023, Dr. Rothbard's salary will be \$200,000 (see also "Payment of Back Pay; 2021 Bonuses and Increases in Salaries", below).
+The salary for the 2023 year represents Dr. Rothbard's commitment of 50% of his work-related time to the Company.
+The Board of Directors, as recommended by the Compensation Committee, may increase Dr. Rothbard's salary from time to time, which increases do not require an amendment to his agreement.